 Finally, the blue triangles indicate the Cronbach’s Alpha reported in the original articles.
 The reliabilities were generally only reported for those measures with a large average calculated reliability.

-H1.
+Hypothesis : Reliability Reporting in Original Compared to Replication Research.

-The number of reported reliabilities were 13 in original articles and four in replications, which was too low to ensure that the pre-registered Mann-Whitney U test can function as an informative test on the difference in the reported value of Cronbach’s Alpha between original articles and replications.
+The number of reported reliabilities was 13 in original articles and four in replications, which was too low to ensure that the pre-registered Mann-Whitney U test can function as an informative test on the difference in the reported value of Cronbach’s Alpha between original articles and replications.
 Instead, the difference between the reported reliability in the original article and the calculated average reliability in replications is displayed in the Diff column in Figure 1.
 Contrary to Hypothesis 1, this column shows that the reported reliability in original articles was generally lower than the average reliability in the replication sample.
 Still, more than half of the reported reliabilities did fall within the 95-percentile range around the replication average.

-H2.
+Hypothesis 2: Within Study Variation in Reliability.

 To get an indication of the true variability in the reliability scores, we used the RG meta-analyses to test for heterogeneity in the reliabilities in the replications.
 This analysis deviated from the multilevel analysis we preregistered, as the preregistered analysis was later deemed not suitable for testing Hypothesis 2 (results from the preregistered analysis are shown in Appendix A).